Publishing Ethics

 2.3 Identification of academic misconduct papers

-The “Academic Misconduct Literature Check” is used to check the duplicate of the paper.
+The “CNKI-Academic Misconduct Literature Check” is used to check the duplicate of the paper.
 The similarity rate should be below 20%.
 If any academic misconduct is identified, the manuscript will be rejected.

 The criteria for identifying papers as academic misconduct are as follows: